|

 For telephony (audio/video telephony), the protocol uses “WebRTC” - for video conferencing, on the other hand, the very well integrated “Jitsi” and BigBlueButton (BBB).
 Jitsi in turn uses the XMPP extension “Jingle” to signal the video streams between clients and bridge.
 In addition, “XMPP MUC” is used to manage the conference rooms.

-In July 2020 the Matrix reference client “Riot” (the messenger), New Vector (the company behind Riot) and Modular (web hosting for Matrix servers) was renamed to “Element”.
+In July 2020, the Matrix reference client “Riot” (the messenger), New Vector (the company behind Riot) and Modular (web hosting for Matrix servers) were renamed “Element”.
+A change of license model (from GPL to AGPL) followed at the end of 2023.
+Information on this from Element.io (external) and Matrix.org (external).
+This is listed here because there is a close link/connection on matrix.org and element.io.

 The matrix protocol here (very compressed) to read: https://github.com/matrix-construct (external)